KxSystems/docs/docs/ref/apply.md

     The brackets of an argument list are also syntactic sugar.
 Nothing can be expressed with brackets that cannot also be expressed using `.`.

-You can use the derived function `@\:` to apply a list of unary maps to the same argument.
+You can use the derived function `@\:` to apply a list of unary iterables to the same argument.

 ```q
 q){`o`h`l`c!(first;max;min;last)@\:x}1 2 3 4 22  / open, high, low, close